t8ortot/sheets-discogs-tracker/README.md

 There are currently two methods you can use to import your collection, automatically or manually.
 There will always be a manual input needed for cost information, but you can leverage automation to fill in a lot of information from Discogs.

 ## Automatic Discogs Import
 The easiest way to put your collection into the spreadsheet is to let the script import your Discogs collection automatically.
-After satisfying the prerequisite below, this can be done by adding your username to the Discogs Username row of the [Info Box](#info-box) and then running the script.
+After satisfying the prerequisite below, this can be done by adding your username to the Discogs Username row of the [Settings](#settings) and then running the script.

 ### Prerequisite
 A prerequisite for this to work properly is to set your Discogs collection to be public so the script can fetch it.
 The option to make your collection public can be found in the [Discogs privacy settings](https://www.discogs.com/settings/privacy) when signed in.
 If you do not wish to expose your collection to the public or do not have a collection in Discogs to import, you may use the next section's steps for [Manual Import](#manual-import).